DonFranklie/Testimonials-Grid-Page/README.md

 ## Acknowledgments

 Much thanks to Brad Traversy of Traversy Media.
-He gave me the Inspiration to take on this challenge since I got know about FontEnd Mentor through him.
+He gave me the Inspiration to take on this challenge since I got know about FrontEnd Mentor through him.
 Much thanks Brad

 It was after learning about CSS Grid form Brad That I got the energy and Knowledge to complete this challenge.
 He equipped me with the required Knowledge.